 Alfred Browning Parker was the master of utilizing space, wide overhangs, clerestory windows and massing to take advantage of our climate without air conditioning.
 Frank Lloyd Wright’s influence is obvious in his work, because of the organic nature and use of local materials.

 Wahl Snyder’s signature was to bring exterior spaces into the living areas; he would work with cross ventilation and create seamless transitions between the inside and outside of his spaces.
 Materials were key and clerestory lighting was a must.
-Take a look at his Miami Shores Residence. (currently on the market for sale)
+Take a look at his Miami Shores Residence. (sadly demolished)

 Marion Manley was Florida’s first licensed woman architect and at 75 she was still busy designing good quality homes.
 She used local materials, high ceilings, cross ventilation and never ignored our tropical climate.